 History of London’s Gentlemen’s Clubs

-Even though today, the term “gentlemen’s club” is sometimes associated with clubs of lesser repute, back in the 17th centuries, their purpose was entirely different.
+Even though today the term “gentlemen’s club” is sometimes associated with clubs of lesser repute, back in the 17th century, their purpose was entirely different.
 Such clubs were first and foremost West End establishments where gentlemen could meet likeminded and situated peers, gamble, discuss, eat, and simply enjoy life.
-During its peak, about 400 clubs existed in London, of which very few have survived.
+During their peak, about 400 clubs existed in London, of which very few have survived.

 Gentlemen’s Clubs of London – The Book